umaidshaan-sea/awesome-citation-flagger/README.md

+# Awesome Citation Flagger

-# Awesome An Automated Pipeline for Flagging Outdated Citations in AI-Recommended Literature
+## An Automated Pipeline for Flagging Outdated Citations in AI-Recommended Literature

 A curated research repository on **An Automated Pipeline for Flagging Outdated Citations in AI-Recommended Literature**.
 It brings together verified scholarly papers, relevant datasets, useful tools and libraries, existing GitHub implementations, and authoritative learning resources related to identifying and flagging outdated citations in AI-recommended literature.